The British Superbike Championship Statistics and Race Records 1996 – Present

 Leading podium finishes – Solos (50 podiums or more)

-No less than 16 riders have stood on the podium 50 times or more since the 1996 British Superbike Championship with ten of them going on to win the title whilst a number of the class regulars came close on more than one occasion but ultimately fell short of the number one plate.
+No less than 16 riders have stood on the podium 50 times or more since the 1996 British Superbike Championship with ten of them going on to win the title whilst several of the class regulars came close on more than one occasion but ultimately fell short of the number one plate.

 Unsurprisingly, it’s Shane Byrne that again leads the way and his career total of 189 rostrums is some 34 clear of Josh Brookes who pushed John Reynolds down to third overall in 2019.
 That shows what a dominant force Byrne was over the years and also how successful Reynolds was up until his retirement at the end of 2005.